Jupiter

 Jupiter is the fifth planet from the Sun and the largest in the Solar System.
-It is a gas giant with a mass more than two and a half times that of all the other planets in the Solar System combined, and slightly less than one one-thousandth the mass of the Sun.
-Jupiter is the third brightest natural object in the Earth's night sky after the Moon and Venus, and it has been observed since prehistoric times.
-It was named after Jupiter, the chief deity of ancient Roman religion.
+It is a gas giant with a mass nearly 2.5 times that of all the other planets in the Solar System combined and slightly less than one-thousandth the mass of the Sun.
+Its diameter is 11 times that of Earth and a tenth that of the Sun.
+Jupiter orbits the Sun at a distance of 778.479 Gm, with an orbital period of 11.86 years.
+It is the third-brightest natural object in the Earth's night sky, after the Moon and Venus, and has been observed since prehistoric times.
+Its name derives from that of Jupiter, the chief deity of ancient Roman religion.

-Jupiter is primarily composed of hydrogen, followed by helium, which constitutes a quarter of its mass and a tenth of its volume.
-The ongoing contraction of Jupiter's interior generates more heat than the planet receives from the Sun.
-Because of its rapid rotation rate of 1 rotation per 10 hours, the planet's shape is an oblate spheroid: it has a slight but noticeable bulge around the equator.
-The outer atmosphere is divided into a series of latitudinal bands, with turbulence and storms along their interacting boundaries.
-A prominent result of this is the Great Red Spot, a giant storm which has been observed since at least 1831.